Margaret Boden – founding Dean of the University of Sussex’s School of Cognitive and Computing Sciences (COGS).

 HyperCard released August 1987 by Apple, free with all computers, with HyperTalk language.
 A stack based visual database, has proved enduringly popular with exponents of non-linear narrative and graphic and text art.

 Adobe Illustrator was introduced in March.
-A vector drawing program, released on Apple MacIntosh, it was based on the Bézier curve and was a companion to Adobe Photoshop.
+A vector drawing program, released on Apple MacIntosh, it was based on the Bézier curve and was a companion to Adobe Photoshop, see 1985.

 QuarkXPress desktop publishing (DTP) software for complex page and long length magazine and book layouts in a WYSIWYG environment.
 For Apple Macintosh at first.
 The professional’s choice for many years.
 Many options and professional features, and plugins.